Earn Your Divinity Degree from Brilliant Minds, Humble Peacemakers, Ethical Leaders

 Ph.D., Trinity College University of Bristol

 Dr. Smith has taught at Howard Payne University, Baylor University, and the United States Naval Academy.
-He is the co-author with Stanley Grenz of The Pocket Dictionary of Ethics (IVP 2003) and Created for Community Revised Edition (Baker Academic, 2015).
+A published author, he and Stanley Grenz co-created The Pocket Dictionary of Ethics (IVP, 2003) and Created for Community Revised Edition (Baker Academic, 2015).

 Ph.D., Golden Gate Baptist Theological Seminary